-ARTICLE X - SICK LEAVE
+ARTICLE XI - SICK LEAVE

-- A. Sick leave may be used for personal illness or physical incapacity of such a degree as to render the employee unable to perform the duties of his/her position unless the employee is capable of other work and assigned to such other work; or for personal medical or dental appointments; or to care for members of his/her immediate family affected by serious illness. - B. Sick leave accrual for full-time employees shall accrue at the rate of one work day, not to exceed 8 hours, for each full calendar month of service to a maximum of sixty (60) working days or 480 hours.
-For the purpose of this section, the first month of an employee's service shall be counted as a full month if employment begins on or before the 15th day of the month. - C. Full-time and Regular part time employees shall be eligible to use sick leave after thirty (30) days of service with the Town. - D. The employee must work thirteen (13) or more full work days in that month to earn sick leave for that month. - E. Sick leave shall not be considered as an entitlement which an employee may use at his/her discretion, but shall be allowed for the necessity arising from actual sickness or disability of the employee.
-After using three successive days of sick leave, the employee shall furnish the Town with a certificate from his/her attending physician. - F. Absences for a part of a day that are chargeable to sick leave shall be charged proportionately in an amount not smaller than one-half (1/2) day.
+- A. Sick leave may be used for personal illness or physical incapacity of such a degree as to render the employee unable to perform the duties of his/her position unless the employee is capable of other work and assigned to such other work; or for personal medical or dental appointments; or to care for members of his/her immediate family affected by serious illness. - B. Sick leave accrual for full-time employees shall accrue at the rate of one workday, not to exceed 8 hours, for each full calendar month of service to a maximum of sixty (60) working days or up to 480 hours.
+If an employee accumulates 480 hours, the accrual will stop until sick leave is used (NOTE: Beginning January 1, 2025, any employee with more than 480 hours of sick leave will be grandfathered and will not accrue more sick leave until the total is less than 480).
+For the purpose of this section, the first month of an employee's service shall be counted as a full month if employment begins on or before the 15th day of the month. - C. Full-time and Regular part time employees shall be eligible to use sick leave after thirty (30) calendar days of service with the Town. - D. The employee must work at least half of their regular scheduled time in that month to earn sick leave for that month. - E. Sick leave shall not be considered as an entitlement which an employee may use at his/her discretion but shall be allowed for the necessity arising from actual sickness or disability of the employee, unless there is a known illness that requires more time off following CDC recommendations. - F. After using three successive days of sick leave, the employee shall furnish the Town with a certificate from his/her attending physician.

 - G. The Town Manager shall review all sick leave records periodically and shall investigate any cases which indicate abuse of the privilege, including but not limited to patterns of leave, usage around holidays or weekends and the like.
-Abuse of sick leave privilege shall be cause for discipline.
-Sick leave shall under no circumstances be bought back. - H. The department head shall be notified of an employee's sick leave absence as close to the start of the work shift as possible. - I. Employees shall be expected to call on each day of absence.
-Failure to report shall be justification for disallowing sick leave for that day. - J. Sick leave will not be used to extend vacation time or create holiday weekends. - K. An employee taking extended leave for one's self or care for a qualifying member under FMLA/MFLMA must use accrued sick leave.
-An employee who is absent for illness or health reasons that do not qualify under FMLA/MFLMA must use accrued sick leave. - L. An employee may donate up to 40 sick hours of sick leave per year to a sick leave bank to be used as needed for major illness of any contributor.
-An employee must donate to the program by June 30th in order to be eligible during the following fiscal year. - M. Upon an employee's separation in good standing status with the Town, the employee shall be paid up to 1⁄2 of all accumulated sick leave.
+Abuse of sick leave privilege shall be cause for discipline. - H. Sick leave shall under no circumstances be bought back. - I. The department head shall be notified of an employee's sick leave absence as close to the start of the work shift as possible. - J. Employees shall be expected to call on each day of absence unless there are extenuating circumstances.
+Failure to report shall be justification for disallowing sick leave for that day. - K. Sick leave will not be used to extend vacation time or create holiday weekends. - L. An employee taking extended leave for one's self or care for a qualifying member under FMLA/MFLMA must use accrued sick leave.
+An employee who is absent for illness or health reasons that do not qualify under FMLA/MFLMA must use accrued sick leave. - M. An employee may donate up to 40 sick hours of sick leave per year to a sick leave bank to be used as needed for major illness of any co-worker.
+The employee must maintain a minimum of 80 hours of sick leave before they can donate.
+The sick leave bank will be overseen by the Town Manager and HR Director. - N. Upon an employee's separation in good standing status with the Town, the employee shall be paid up to 1⁄2 of all accumulated sick leave.
 In no case shall the employee be paid more than 240 hours of pay.